Direct Access to the

 Petrol

 While "Petrol" is not used, the space industry relies on rocket propellants, which are classified into two main types: liquid propellants and solid propellants.
-Liquid propellants often consist of a fuel and an oxidizer, such as liquid hydrogen and liquid oxygen (LOX), used in many large launch vehicles for their high efficiency and performance.
+Liquid propellants often consist of a fuel and an Oxidizer, such as liquid Hydrogen and liquid oxygen (LOX), used in many large Launch vehicles for their high efficiency and Performance.
 Solid propellants, composed of fuel and oxidizer mixed together in a solid form, offer simplicity and reliability, commonly used in military, space launch, and satellite systems.
 Hybrid propellants combine aspects of both, using a solid fuel with a liquid or gaseous oxidizer.

 Application Areas